CDThomas/csapp-dev-env/README.md

 ## Roadmap/To Investigate

+Potential features to explore.
+These may or may not actually be added depening on effort and whether or not the solution would line up with the project's goals.

 * Remove the need to have an existing SSH keypair in AWS
 * Provide SSH access through a bastion
 * Don't expose configuration through tfvars.
 Pass args to scripts or add a separate config file instead.